 This process is continued until all issues are resolved or when you just don’t care about the remaining ones.

 What makes a performance issue an issue?
 This depends on what’s known as the non-functional specification of the program.
 There should be some document that says what’s acceptable and via profiling, you can decide whether the non-functional requirements have been met or not.

 The Program to Be Profiled

 Some dude called Kris Kaspersky wrote a great book called Code Optimization: Effective Memory Usage over a decade ago.
 Although the experiments and the software used in the book are outdated, the ideas and techniques presented are still as valid today and will remain so for many years to come.
 The program that I’ll use throughput this tutorial has been adapted from Listing 1.17 form the book, which can be found here.

-Quickly skim through the code to get basic idea of what it does.
-Compile it using your favorite compiler with optimizations enabled.
+Compile the code using your favorite compiler with optimizations enabled.
 Run the resulting binary without specifying any command-line arguments.
 The program will print the password cracking throughput; the number of passwords checked per second.
 On my system, it’s around 3 million.
-This is the metric that we will improve throughput this tutorial using the VTune profiler.
+This is the metric that we will improve throughout this tutorial using the VTune profiler.

 Before we do anything, we have to determine the target throughput.
 In other words, by how much we want to improve password cracking throughput.
 In a realistic non-functional spec, there would be some business-driven target, say 2 million.
 However, in this tutorial, let’s make the most out of VTune and improve the throughput as much as possible.